 During the cherry blossom festival, there’s a medical tent in the parking lot next to the paddle boats.
 Otherwise, flag down the nearest police officer or NPS ranger.

 You can find restrooms at the Jefferson Memorial, MLK Memorial, and FDR Memorial.
-During the cherry blossom festival there are temporary portajohns in the parking lot next to the paddle boats and out the back of the Jefferson Memorial.
+During the National Cherry Blossom Festival there are temporary portajohns in the parking lot next to the paddle boats and out the back of the Jefferson Memorial.

 Food and Snacks